Steve Cwodzinski: Early life, education, and career

 Cwodzinski was born and raised in Superior, Wisconsin.
 He attended the University of Minnesota, graduating with a bachelor's degree in education and, later, a master's degree in education.

 Cwodzinski spent more than 30 years teaching government and history classes at Eden Prairie High School.
 He was recognized with the Presidential Scholar's Influential Teacher Award for his work in the classroom.
 He published a book, Beyond the Lesson Plan, about the lessons he learned during his years in the classroom.

 Minnesota Senate

-Cwodzinski was elected to the Minnesota Senate in 2016, defeating incumbent David Hann, the Republican minority leader, in a close race.
+Cwodzinski was elected to the Minnesota Senate in 2016, defeating incumbent David Hann, the Republican minority leader, in an extremely close race.
 He served Minnesota Senate District 48 until redistricting in 2022.

 Cwodzinski was reelected in 2022 in District 49 with 62.3% of the vote, defeating Marla Helseth.

 Cwodzinski chairs the Minnesota Senate Education Policy Committee.
 He is also serving on the following committees during the 2023-24 93rd legislature: